plone/volto/docs/source/recipes/pluggables.md

 ---
 myst:
   html_meta:
-    'description': "The Pluggables framework give you insertion points to push components to other components in an 'out of tree' fashion, like React's Portal component, but with vitamins."
+    "description": "The Pluggables framework give you insertion points to push components to other components in an 'out of tree' fashion, like React's Portal component, but with vitamins."
-    'property=og:description': "The Pluggables framework give you insertion points to push components to other components in an 'out of tree' fashion, like React's Portal component, but with vitamins."
+    "property=og:description": "The Pluggables framework give you insertion points to push components to other components in an 'out of tree' fashion, like React's Portal component, but with vitamins."
-    'property=og:title': 'Pluggables framework'
+    "property=og:title": "Pluggables framework"
-    'keywords': 'Pluggables, framework, React, portal'
+    "keywords": "Pluggables, framework, React, portal"
 ---

 # Pluggables framework